 Directions to Brooklyn Campus

 Pratt is the only East Coast art school with an enclosed campus.
-Twenty-five acres of tree-lined bricked roadways, grassy areas, five residence halls on campus, and outstanding facilities offer students plenty of "green space" in which to work, relax, and spend time with friends.
-Twenty-five minutes from Manhattan, the Brooklyn campus is home to all undergraduate programs but construction management and associate degree programs.
-It houses the following graduate programs: architecture, city and regional planning, architecture and urban design, environmental systems management, art and design education, art history, art therapy, digital arts, dance therapy, fine arts, industrial design, and interior design.
+Located 20 minutes from Manhattan, the Brooklyn campus features twenty-five acres of tree-lined bricked roadways, grassy areas, five residency halls on campus, and outstanding facilities that offer students plenty of "green space" in which to work, relax, and spend time with friends.
+Check out our campus visit page to see at which campus each program is housed.

 Undergraduate residence halls include Stabile Hall, Pantas Hall, Willoughby Hall, and Ryerson.
 Grand Avenue is Pratt's graduate residence hall.
 Pratt houses over 1500 students on campus.